softlayer/githubio_source/content/reference/services/BluePages_Search/findBluePagesProfile.md

 ---
 title: "findBluePagesProfile"
-description: "Given an IBM email address, searches BluePages and returns the employee's details"
+description: "Given an IBM email address, searches BluePages and returns the employee's details.
+Note that this method is not availabl... "
 layout: "method"
 tags:
     - "method"